 - Engagement work promoting our services to referrers and recruiting older people and volunteers via partners and in collaboration with the wider Re-engage team.

 - Project delivery work ensuring that we deliver grant funded projects in accordance with funder expectations, again working closely with the wider Re-engage team.

-As an engagement officer, you’ll:
+As an engagement officer (ethnic minorities), you’ll: